Colombian breeds rare frogs to undermine animal traffickers

 He said his company also helps collectors breed their own frogs, so they can flood the market with legally raised specimens, taking pressure off those living in the wild.
 The frogs raised in captivity by Lozano are no longer poisonous, because they have a different diet than wild specimens.
 But collectors still seek them for their brilliant color patterns.

-“We make ourselves sustainable by moving on to new species,” said Lozano, who already has permits to export seven species, including the Red Lehmani, a frog so rare collectors refer to it as “the Holy Grail.”
+“We make ourselves sustainable by moving on to new species,” said Lozano, who already has permits to export seven species, including the Red Lehmanni, a frog so rare collectors refer to it as “the Holy Grail.”
 Lozano is currently seeking permission from Colombia’s government to export another 13 species that are under pressure from animal traffickers.

 But while some breeding efforts have helped to tackle the illegal trade, others have had unintended consequences.